 As temperature is starting to drop, you will be wondering if your succulents will be okay.
-To take care of your succulents in winter, we have some useful tips to for you.
-Here is a complete guide of how to winterize your succulent.
+To take good care of your succulents in the winter, we have some useful tips for you.
+Here is a complete guide of how to winterize your succulents.

 Before actually putting your succulents indoors, first spray them with a surface insecticide.
 This prep work should occur at least 3 weeks before their indoor adaptation.

 Next, remove the debris, weeds, and leaves, then check if there is any sign of infestation.
 If you see flies start to gather around the succulents, change the soil.
 Otherwise, they will soon spread to the nearby plants when you move them inside your house.

 Along with these steps, gradually reduce the amount of water for your succulents.
 Less water and lower temperature will put the plants into dormancy.

 When your succulents live indoors, stop watering them and let the soil dry out.
 During the winter time, water them sparingly, just enough to keep them from dehydration.
 Also make sure the temperature is always between 50 – 60 Fahrenheit degrees.

 Another thing to consider for indoor adaptation is having enough growth light for succulents.
 Especially with non-dormant succulents, fluorescent lighting will help plants grow healthy and unstressed.